 Online training programme on the prevention of sexual exploitation and abuse

 The training programme is mandatory for all uniformed and civilian personnel and is intended to strengthen training on the standards of conduct, as well as the expectations of accountability and individual responsibility in matters of conduct and discipline, with a special focus on sexual exploitation and abuse.

 The training programme covers the UN Standards of Conduct concerning sexual exploitation and abuse, including what qualifies as prohibited behaviour and the consequences and impact of sexual misconduct on peacekeeping personnel, operations and host populations.
 The programme consists of two mandatory courses: one for all personnel (LMS-2398) and a second for managers and commanders (LMS-2399).
 The training programme complements the pre-deployment training that Member States are responsible for providing to their uniformed personnel, and the in situ training that uniformed and civilian personnel receive.

 The programme will be translated into all UN official languages, as well as languages of top troop and police-contributing countries.
 The course is now available in both English and French versions in different formats to best respond to local contexts (limited internet connection and computers available):

-If you are a UN staff member and would like to complete in the training now, go to Inspira and enroll.
+If you would like to complete in the training now, go to Inspira and enroll.
 The course codes for the two courses are:

 - (All Personnel) LMS-2398 Prevention of Sexual Exploitation and Abuse by UN Personnel; and